Instance-Level Generation for Representation Learning: Experiments

-\paragraph{Backbones} In \cref{tab:backbone_results} we present results for fine-tuning two additional backbones.
-Performance improvements are similar to those of SigLIP, demonstrating the general applicability of our method. \paragraph{Different loss function} We train SigLIP using infoNCE loss~\citep{chen2020simple}, contrastive loss~\citep{chl05}, and softmax margin loss~\citep{wwz+18}, which are widely used in representation learning, and present results in \cref{tab:loss_results}.
-The generated training set is shown to be effective with a diverse set of losses, while the recall@k loss remains the best overall choice. \paragraph{Training images per class} \cref{tab:ablation} shows the performance with different numbers of images per instance-level class during training (ID-S1 and ID-S2).
+\paragraph{Training images per class} \cref{tab:ablation} shows the performance with different numbers of images per instance-level class during training (ID-S1 and ID-S2).
 We decrease the number of images per class $N$ in the training set to $3$ and $2$.
-The trained models achieve an average performance of $51.5$ and $50.3$, respectively, which is a considerable drop compared to the main variant that achieves $52.6$. \paragraph{LLM models and prompts} To examine the effect of the prompts and LLMs, we evaluate variants from ID-S3 to ID-S5 in \cref{tab:ablation}.
+The trained models achieve an average performance of $51.5$ and $50.3$, respectively, which is a considerable drop compared to the main variant that achieves $52.7$. \paragraph{LLM models and prompts} To examine the effect of the prompts and LLMs, we evaluate variants from ID-S3 to ID-S5 in \cref{tab:ablation}.
 In ID-S3, we use a fixed prompt template across all the generic and specific domains with GPT-4o (see the supplementary material).
 In ID-S4 and ID-S5, we use our designed prompts with two other LLMs, DeepSeek-V3 and Claude 3.7 Sonnet, respectively.
 The similar results suggest that our method is robust regardless of the LLM or prompt type. \paragraph{GDM} We apply different GDMs and higher-quality images to study how instance generation quality affects performance, as shown in ID-S6 and ID-S7 in \cref{tab:ablation}.
 In ID-S6, we change SD Turbo to SD v2.0, resulting in worse performance, likely due to more intricate backgrounds that hinder accurate foreground segmentation.
 We use $50$ inference steps following the default setting.
 In ID-S7, we increase the inference steps of SD Turbo from the default $1$ to $5$, aiming to generate higher-quality images.
 Although the visual quality is better, there was no overall significant performance improvement.
 Additional details are in the supplementary material.